DataDog/documentation/content/en/agent/autodiscovery/clusterchecks.md

 ### Custom checks

-Running [custom Agent Checks][7] as Cluster Checks is supported, as long as all node-based Agents are able to run it.
-This means your Checks' code:
+Running [custom Agent checks][7] as cluster checks is supported, as long as all node-based Agents are able to run it.
+This means your checks' code:

-- must be installed on all node-based Agents where the `clusterchecks` config provider is enabled
+- Must be installed on all node-based Agents where the `clusterchecks` config provider is enabled.
-- must not depend on local resources that are not accessible to all agents
+- Must **not** depend on local resources that are not accessible to all Agents.

-## Setting up Check Configurations
+## Setting up check configurations

 ### Static configurations in files

 When the IP of a given resource is constant (eg. external service endpoint, public URL...), a static configuration can be passed to the Cluster Agent as yaml files.
 The file name convention and syntax are the same as the static configurations on the node-based Agent, with the addition of the `cluster_check: true` line.

-#### Example: MySQL check on CloudSQL database
+#### Example: MySQL check on a CloudSQL database

 After setting up the CloudSQL instance and [datadog user][8], mount a `/conf.d/mysql.yaml` file in the Cluster Agent container with the following contents: